IBMStreams/samples/IoT/ReadEdgentEvents/python/StreamsPythonAndEdgent/README.md

 ## Prerequisites
 See [the prerequisites here](https://github.com/IBMStreams/samples/tree/master/IoT/ReadEdgentEvents).

+A notebook version of this sample [also exists](https://github.com/IBMStreams/samples/tree/master/IoT/ReadEdgentEvents/python/notebook).

 Once you have all the prerequisites, you are ready to run the Streams application.